Are you staring at your cloudy fish tank in disgust?

 You see, gravel and sand substrates contain really fine specks – created when it rubs together…

 Now, these dust-like pieces are so small that you won’t even notice them at first.
-However, when added to water, they separate from the larger pieces of substrate and float around your aquarium.
+However, when added to green water, they separate from the larger pieces of substrate and float around your mature aquarium.

 A very visible and ugly haze.